ome/www.openmicroscopy.org/_posts/2015-07-30-decoupling.md

 +---
 +layout: post
-+title: Latest Java security issue
++title: Decoupling
-+categories: tech-issues
++categories: future-plans community
 +---

 We are in the process of getting rid of submodules and separating our code into